juliacheme/PhysProps.jl/README.md

 # PhysProps.jl
-Julia library to supply physical properties for process models
+Julia library to supply physical properties for process models.

+Implementation in pure Julia to facilitate language features like automatic differentiation in client packages.